 8. Landing and connections

 You did it!
-You’re on the final descent from your flight. be sure your seatbelt is fastened, your phone and other carry-on items are secured (so they don’t go flying across the plane when the pilot hits the breaks), and get yourself ready to go.
-Grab your carry-on item(s), follow everyone else out of the aircraft, and then make your decision: where to now?
+You’re on the final descent from your flight. be sure your seatbelt is fastened, your phone and other carry-on items are secured, and get yourself ready to go.
+When you land and the seatbelt sign goes off, grab your carry-on item(s), follow everyone else out of the aircraft, and then make your decision: where to now?

 If this is your final destination: great!
-Follow the masses to baggage claim, pick up your checked luggage (if applicable), and head out to your rental car, cab, or public transportation.
+Follow the signs to baggage claim, pick up your checked luggage, and head out to your rental car, cab, or public transportation.